Federated Data-Efficient Instruction Tuning for Large Language Models: Introduction

-The main contributions of this work are summarized below: \begin{itemize}[leftmargin=1em] \item We propose \app, a framework to speed up federated LLM tuning by reducing the number of data samples consumed for tuning.
-It selects a coreset for each client for instruction tuning through a dual-layer clustering process, with the intra-client and inter-client data redundancy both taken into consideration.
-To the best of our knowledge, this is the first study to investigate data-efficient instruction tuning for LLMs in an FL context. \item We investigate the data features extracted from different Transformer layers relied upon coresets construction, and propose a simple yet effective method to fuse features of varying abstraction levels.
-It works within \app to facilitate clustering-based coreset selection for federated instruction tuning. \item To evaluate the effectiveness of \app, extensive experiments are conducted on two widely-used instruction datasets with different non-IID splits and LLMs, in a total of 6 scenarios.
-Results show that \app relatively improves Rouge-L scores on unseen tasks over existing federated instruction tuning approaches with the full dataset by an average of 10.72\%, while consuming less than 1.5\% of that required by these approaches.
-Besides, ablation studies exhibit the effectiveness of alleviating both intra-client and inter-client data redundancy by \app. \end{itemize}
+This work makes the following contributions: \begin{itemize}[leftmargin=1em] \item We propose \app, a framework that tunes LLMs using coreset while alleviating \emph{intra-client} and \emph{inter-client} data redundancy.
+To the best of our knowledge, this is the \emph{first} study on federated data-efficient instruction tuning for LLMs. \item We propose a simple yet effective method to fuse features of varying abstraction levels from different Transformer layers.
+It works within \app to facilitate clustering-based coreset selection for federated instruction tuning. \item We conduct experiments on two widely-used instruction datasets with various LLMs and non-IID partitions, showing that \app improves Rouge-L on unseen tasks by 10.72\% on average, using less than 1.5\% of the data samples compared to existing practical federated baselines\footnote{Our codes are available at \url{https://github.com/zhenqincn/FedHDS}.}. \end{itemize}